harknoel/odin-recipes-css/README.md

 # odin-recipes

-A simple basic recipe website.
+A simple basic recipe website with design.

 - maneuver the basics of html.
 - establish knowledge about git.